-A Wireless mainboard with a debug adapter board from Silicon Labs can be connected to the Mini Simplicity Connector and used for debugging instead of the on-board debugger.
-For instruction on using the mainboard for debugging, see "AN958: Debugging and Programming Interfaces for Custom Designs".
+A Wireless mainboard from Silicon Labs can be connected to the Mini Simplicity Connector and used for debugging instead of the onboard debugger.
+For instruction on using the mainboard for debugging, see AN958: Debugging and Programming Interfaces for Custom Designs.
+Note that the Wireless STK Mainboard (BRD4001A) requires a BRD8010A STK/WSTK Debug Adapter to get access to the Mini Simplicity Connector.
 Debugging with an external Wireless mainboard gives access to the following debugging features:

-- · Debugging of the target device through SWD - Communication using the VCOM port - · Packet Trace Interface (for wireless devices only) - · Advanced Energy Monitor
+- · Debugging of the target device through SWD - · Communication using the VCOM port - · Packet Trace Interface (for wireless devices only) - Advanced Energy Monitor

 Note that the Mini Simplicity Connector cannot be used at the same time that the on-board debugger is active (USB cable is plugged in).
-For information on how to correctly connect to the kit, see Figure 4.1 xG24 Dev Kit Debugging Possibilities on page 21.
+For information on how to correctly connect to the kit, see Figure 4.1 xG26 Dev Kit Debugging Possibilities on page 21.

-Powering the board when using the Mini Simplicity Connector with a Wireless mainboard and adapter board can be done using the AEM voltage supply of the Wireless mainboard.
-When doing this, remove both the USB cable and the coin cell battery from the xG24 Dev Kit before connecting the Wireless mainboard to the Mini Simplicity Connector.
-The power switch on the Wireless mainboard should be set in "AEM".
-Power-cycling of the board, if necessary, can easily be done by flipping the power switch on the Wireless to "BAT" and back to "AEM" assuming a battery is not inserted in the Wireless mainboard.
+Powering the board when using the Mini Simplicity Connector with a Wireless mainboard can be done using the AEM voltage supply of the Wireless mainboard.
+When doing this, remove both the USB cable and the coin cell battery from the xG26 Dev Kit before connecting the Wireless mainboard to the Mini Simplicity Connector.
+The power switch on the Wireless mainboard should be set in "AEM."
+Power-cycling of the board, if necessary, is easily done by flipping the power switch on the Wireless to "BAT" and back to "AEM," assuming a battery is not inserted in the Wireless mainboard.

-It is possible to have the xG24 Dev Kit powered by a battery, and still use the Mini Simplicity Connector with a Wireless mainboard for debugging and communication.
+It is possible to have the xG26 Dev Kit powered by a battery and still use the Mini Simplicity Connector with a Wireless mainboard for debugging and communication.
 In this case, the power switch on the Wireless mainboard must be set to the "BAT" position and the coin cell battery on the Wireless mainboard must be removed.
-In this case, level shifters on the Wireless mainboard itself take care of interfacing to different voltage levels on the xG24 Dev Kit.
+In this case, level shifters on the Wireless mainboard itself take care of interfacing to different voltage levels on the xG26 Dev Kit.
 Connecting the board to an external debugger in other ways than those described above might create power conflicts, compromise the ability to monitor power consumption, and hazardously feed power back to the on-board battery.

-Important: Always remove the battery if you are not sure whether the external debugger is sourcing voltage to xG24 Dev Kit.
+Important: Always remove the battery if you are not sure whether the external debugger is sourcing voltage to xG26 Dev Kit.